Dataway¶

 HTTP TLS Settings¶

-To generate a TLS certificate with a one-year validity period, you can use the following OpenSSL command:
+To generate a TLS certificate valid for one year, you can use the following OpenSSL command:

-# Generate a TLS certificate with a one-year validity
+# Generate a TLS certificate valid for one year

 $ openssl req -new -newkey rsa:4096 -x509 -sha256 -days 365 -nodes -out tls.crt -keyout tls.key